zacharybarbanell/lambda/README.md

 ## Parsing

-To parse the code simply hit the tilde \'\`\' character on your keyboard (no shift) and the code will parse your Lambda Calculus for you.
+To parse the code simply hit the tilde \'\`\' character on your keyboard and the code will parse your Lambda Calculus for you.
 If no visual representation of the working string appears on your screen double check that the string can be parsed.

 ## Normalizing